 – Belle Plaine holds a cookout every summer that serves as a prelude for their summer festival, Bar-B-Que Days.
 The cookout takes place in June.
 Bar-B-Que Days is 3 days of music, food, fireworks, and beer.
 It takes place in July.
 The crowning of Miss Belle Plaine takes place during Bar-B-Que Days as well.

 – Belle Plaine’s annual Business Showcase takes place in April.
 Numerous businesses from around the area show off their wares during the event, which is held at the Belle Plaine Elementary School.

 – The City of Belle Plaine has a population of approximately 5,000 people.
-The Mayor is Timothy Lies.
+Mike Pingalore is the Mayor.

 – Belle Plaine is located in Scott County on the banks of the Minnesota River.
 It is off Highways 169 and 25.